 All ACS tables have a table ID that follows specific naming conventions.
-This makes it easy to identify the same table across different tools, such as in data.census.gov, the Summary File, and the application programming interface (API).
-You will need to know the table ID to identify the table you want from the Summary File.
-The Census Bureau provides a spreadsheet with table shells and associated table IDs for all Detailed Tables on their website.
-12
+This makes it easy to identify the same table across different tools such as on data.census.gov, the Summary File, and the application programming interface.
+You will need to know the table ID to identify the table from the Summary File.
+The Census Bureau provides a spreadsheet with table shells and associated table IDs for all Detailed Tables on their website.12

 Table IDs consist of up to five elements.
 The first element is a letter that indicates the table type.
-For example, as shown in Figure 2.7, the first letter is "B" indicating that the data are from a Detailed (or Base) Table.
-Table IDs that start with "C" refer to collapsed tables.
-B tables have the most detail for a given topic while C tables have collapsed categories.
+For example, in Figure 2.7, the first letter is "B" indicating that the data are from a detailed (or

-$^{^{12}}$ U.S. Census Bureau, Table Shells and Table List, $<\!\!\underline{\text{www.census.gov/programs-surveys/acs/technical-documentation/table-shells.html}\!\!>\!.$
+12 U.S. Census Bureau, "Table Shells and Table List" can be found at <www.census.gov/programs-surveys/acs/technical-documentation/ table-shells.html>.